arifkhaan/arifkhaan.github.io/aboutme.md

 #### Research Interest

-My interest includes Heterogeneous Cellular networks for 5G, energy efficiency and resource allocation in HetNet, full duplex MIMO and massive MIMO.
-I am also interested in performance-complexity analysis of detection algorithms and channel coding for MIMO OFDM system.
+My interest includes
+- Heterogeneous Cellular networks for 5G,
+- Energy efficiency and resource allocation in Heterogeneous Cellular networks,
+- Full duplex MIMO and massive MIMO.
+- I am also interested in performance-complexity analysis of detection algorithms and channel coding for MIMO-OFDM system.

 #### Education